 We are charging £25.00 for the director & shareholder service address change if you have the web-filing code, and want to use one of our addresses in London (£85.00) as your new service address.
 For additional £25.00 we provide full legal support for the director and shareholder address change of your company, preparing the draft minutes from members' meetings, the consent to short notice for the extraordinary general meeting, the minutes, and the proxy voting form.

-Changing a company's director and shareholder service address can be done any time after forming a company; however, Companies House need to be informed within 14 days, either by post, through the Companies House online WebFiling service, or through a company formation agent.
+Changing a limited company's director and shareholder service address can be done any time after forming a company; however, Companies House need to be informed within 14 days, either by post, through the Companies House online WebFiling service, or through a company formation expert.

 With a company to run, it is easy for a simple yet important task, such as informing Companies House about a change of service address, to slip your mind.
 Coddan will take the stress out of this for you, so you can devote more time to overseeing your business.